AmanKumar9958/PixelPaint/README.md

 - **Clear History**: Option to clear the history of picked colors.

 ## 🚀 How to Use
-1. Install the extension (link will be provided when hosted).
+1. Open the provided webpage link to use.
-2. Click on the extension icon in your browser.
-3. Use the color picker tool to select a color from the webpage.
+2. Use the color picker tool to select a color from the webpage.
-4. Copy the HEX code from the extension interface.
+3. Copy the HEX code from the extension interface.
-5. View your color history or clear it as needed.
+4. View your color history or clear it as needed.

 ## 🔧 Technologies Used
 - **HTML**: For the extension popup interface.